Joseph-hackathon/hackathon/ETHGlobal 2023 Online.md

 ## Review of participation in the Second hackathon.

 ### Overview:
-The hackathon was organized by Chainlink and is held annually.
+The hackathon is hosted by ETHGlobal, which holds hackathons in several countries a year.
+Among them, I participated in a hackathon that is held online once a year.
-We met through Discord and decided to form a team consisting only of Koreans.
+We met through KakaoTalk messenger in Korea and decided to form a team comprised entirely of Koreans.
 - 1 PM, 1 frontend developers, 1 backend developer

 ### Track:
-- Chainlink Top Qulity Prizes $20,000 ($500)
+- Mask Network - Next.id
+- Polygon - zkEvm
+- Safe - AA
+- Push Protocol

 ### Project:
 - Discovey - A social networking service that offers survey and recruiting integration.